 Décolleté - a low-cut dress, currently the fashion in Saronne and Aradie.

 Drab - nickname for the Deniet, a small copper coin of Saronne.
-See Currency.
+See

 Done Over - robbed.